CITY DEPARTMENTS

 Departmental Foundation

-A. Seven full-time officers: one chief, one captain, one sergeant, four patrol officers
+A. Eight full-time officers: one chief, one captain, one sergeant, five patrol officers.

 B. The chief and captain are considered administrative, although the chief conducts most of the administrative and personnel responsibilities.
 The captain has the authority to do the same.

-C. Our captain, sergeant, and patrol officers work a three days on, two days off, two days on, three days off, work cycle.
+C. Our sergeant and patrol officers work three days on, two days off, two days on, three days off, work cycle.
 This gives them a three day weekend off every other weekend.
 The officers work 12 hour shifts.
-The patrol officers are on a permanent shift for four months, then rotate to a different shift.
-The captain and sergeant are assigned to permanent overlap shifts and supervise the events that occur during that time period.
+The patrol officers are on a permanent shift for four months, and then rotate to a different shift.
+The Sergeant is assigned to permanent overlap shifts and supervise the events that occur during that time period.

-D. Our department provides 24 hour law enforcement service for the community of Jefferson. officers are on duty, working, any time of any day and night.
+D. Our department provides 24 hour law enforcement service for the community of Jefferson.
+Officers are on duty, working, any time day or night.

 E. The Jefferson Police Department (JPD) is designed to function mostly as a patrol division.
 They are trained to work through all types of routine activity and are specialized in limited areas.
 When they experience a serious crime they are not trained to competently handle, they call for assistance from specialized officers on the county, state or federal level.

-F. The JPD handled 2,393 calls last year.
+F. The JPD handles around 3,100 calls a year.
 Those calls are broken down into the following categories: Traffic, Criminal and Public Service.
-Typically 60% of our calls for service are in the area of Public Service, 25% Criminal and 15% Traffic.
+54% were calls for service in the area of Public Service, 35% Criminal and 11% Traffic.

-H. Although we deal with all types of criminal activity, the most prevalent serious crimes are fraud and theft relating to financial instruments (checks), criminal mischief, harassment, assault and domestic disputes.
+G. Although we deal with all types of criminal activity, the most prevalent serious crimes are fraud and theft relating to financial instruments, criminal mischief, harassment, assault and domestic disputes.

-K. Animal Licensing: The City of Jefferson requires that all dogs and cats be licensed annually at the Law Enforcement Center, 204 S. Chestnut, Jefferson.
+J. Animal Licensing: The City of Jefferson requires that all dogs and cats be licensed annually at City Hall in Jefferson.
 You will need to provide proof of current vaccinations, proof of your pet being spayed or neutered, and a completed animal license form.
-The forms may be found at City Hall, Jefferson Public Library, the Greene County Community Center, Jefferson Veterinary Clinic, Animal Holding Facility at the Jefferson Wastewater Treatment Plant, and the Law Enforcement Center.
+The forms may be found at City Hall.
 Click here for Pet License Form (PDF).

 Facility